Tyrrrz/Tyrrrz.me/src/data/blog-posts/expression-trees/Post.md

 }
 ```

-And see how these two approaches compare with each other:
+Let's see how all of these techniques compare in terms of performance:

 ```csharp
 public class Benchmarks